-• Early Learning Framework Adoption (2012)
+Early Learning Framework Adoption (2012)

 The National Education Goals Panel identified five dimensions of early development and learning that lead to school readiness.
 The widely accepted dimensions are broad and are meant to guide the development of program policies and standards.
 The five dimensions of school readiness identified by the National Education Goals Panel include the following: Physical Well-Being and Motor Development, Social and Emotional Development, Approaches toward Learning, Language Development, and Cognition and General Knowledge.
-To see the report on Practical measurement and related consideration; manuscript prepared for the Goal 1 Resource group on School Readiness for the nation Education Goals Panel, go to http://govinfo.library.unt.edu/negp/reports/child-ea.htm
+For further information on the manuscript that was prepared for the Goal 1 Resource Group on School Readiness for the Nation Education Goals Panel, please reference the report on Practical measurement and related consideration.
+As per House Bill 4165, passed by Oregon Legislature in 2012, The Head Start Child Development and Early Learning Framework was adopted as Oregon's early learning standards for children ages three to five.
+The Head Start Child Development and Early Learning Framework aligns with the five dimensions and elaborates on the specific elements of kindergarten readiness.